OlloClark/faq-accordion/README.md

 ## A drop-down FAQ component challenge from www.frontendmentor.com

-This responsive credit card information component was designed according to UX specs on www.frontendmentor.com.
+This FAQ component was designed according to UX specs on www.frontendmentor.com.

 This was a fun step up, in terms of integrating more JS and flexing (as well as flexboxing) some more interactive CSS.
 Overflow was not something I'd ever explored before, and is something I wish I'd understood before.
 No more box-y design for me.